dotnet/samples/iot/led-blink/README.md

 The following [fritzing diagram](rpi-led.fzz) demonstrates how you should wire your device in order to run the [sample C# code](Program.cs) for this sample.
 It uses the GND and GPIO 17 pins on the Raspberry Pi.

 ![Rasperry Pi Breadboard diagram](rpi-led_bb.png)

+See [Using .NET Core for IoT Scenarios](../README.md) for more samples.